stefimih/near-earth-object-exploration/README.md

 # Explore Close Approaches of Near-Earth Objects

-In this project, you'll use Python - and the skills we've developed throughout this course - to search for and explore close approaches of near-Earth objects (NEOs), using data from NASA/JPL's Center for Near Earth Object Studies.
+In this project, I used Python - to search for and explore close approaches of near-Earth objects (NEOs), using data from NASA/JPL's Center for Near Earth Object Studies.

-When you're finished, it'll look like this:

-[gif in action]

 ## Overview